chaoss/wg-value/focus-areas/individual-value/organizational-project-skill-demand.md

 Question: How many organizations are using this project and could hire me if I become proficient?

-## Description
+## Overview
-Organizations engage with open source projects through use and dependencies.
-This metric is aimed at determining downstream demand of skills related to an open source project.
+The Organization's Project Skill Demand metric is aimed at determining downstream demand of skills related to an open source project.
 This metric looks at organizations that deploy a project as part of an IT infrastructure, other open source projects with declared dependencies, and references to the project through social media, conference mentions, blog posts, and similar activities.

-## Objectives
-As a developer, I'd like to invest my skills and time in a project that has a likelihood of getting me a decent paying job in the future.
-People can use the Downstream Organizational Impact of a Project Software metric to discover which projects are used by organizations, and they may, therefore, be able to pursue job opportunities with, possibly requiring IT support services.

-## Implementation

-Base metrics include:
-- Number of organizations that created issues for a project
-- Number of organizations that created pull requests for a project
-- Number of organizations that blog or tweet about a project
-- Number of organizations that mention a project in open hiring requests
-- Number of organizations that are represented at meetups about this project
-- Number of other projects that are dependent on a project
-- Number of books about a project
+Tracking this metric helps developers identify promising projects for career growth and contributes to project sustainability by indicating community engagement and potential for future development.
+While this metric doesn't directly address DEI issues, it can indirectly contribute by highlighting projects with diverse communities and inclusive practices.

+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

+### Data Collection Strategies
 - Google search trends for a project

+### Filters
+- Google Trends - for showing search interest over time
+- ThoughtWorks TechRadar - project assessments from a tech consultancy
+- StackOverflow Developers Survey - annual project rankings
+- Augur

 ### Visualizations